 Sec.
-130.39.040 - Prohibition.
+130.39.040 Prohibition.

-With the exception of exempt activities listed in Section 130.39.050 (Exemptions and Mitigation Reductions), no person shall remove, or otherwise cause an impact to Oak Resources located wholly or partially within the unincorporated areas of the County unless the requirements of this chapter are fully met and a permit has been obtained.
+With the exception of exempt activities listed in Section 130.39.050 (Exemptions-and-Mitigation Reductions) below in this Chapter, no person shall remove, or otherwise cause an impact to Oak Resources located wholly or partially within the unincorporated areas of the County unless the requirements of this chapter are fully met and a permit has been obtained.

 Sec.
-130.39.050 - Exemptions and Mitigation Reductions.
+130.39.050 Exemptions and Mitigation Reductions.

 Oak resources impact mitigation is required for any non-exempt action requiring discretionary development entitlements or approvals from El Dorado County, or ministerial actions requiring a building permit or grading permit issued by El Dorado County.
-With the exception of dead, dying, and diseased trees, as discussed in Section 130.39.050.I (Dead, Dying, or Diseased Trees) below, all impacts to Heritage Trees, individual valley oak trees, and valley oak woodlands shall be subject to the provisions and mitigation requirements contained in the ORMP, regardless of whether or not the action requires a development permit.
-With the above noted exceptions, the provisions of this Chapter do not apply to the following activities, uses, and structures, except where provisions of a memorandum of understanding between the County and another governmental agency provide for County regulatory authority or otherwise provided by law:
+With the exception of dead, dying, and diseased trees, as discussed in Section 130.39.050.1 (Dead, Dying, or Diseased Trees) below in this Section, all impacts to Heritage Trees, individual valley oak trees, and valley oak woodlands shall be subject to the provisions and mitigation requirements contained in the ORMP, regardless of whether or not the action requires a development permit.
+With the above noted exceptions, the The provisions of this Chapter do not apply to the following activities, uses, and structures, except where provisions of a memorandum of understanding between the County and another governmental agency provide for County regulatory authority or otherwise provided by law:

 - A. Existing Single-Family Parcels.
-Projects or actions occurring on parcels of 1 acre or less allowing a single-family residence by right, and that cannot be further subdivided without a General Plan Amendment or Zone change are exempted from the mitigation requirements included in this Chapter. - B. Fire Safe Activities.
-Actions taken pursuant to an approved Fire Safe Plan for existing structures, or a Community Wildfire Protection Plan, or in accordance with Defensible Space maintenance requirements for existing structures as identified in California Public Resources Code (PRC) Section 4291 are exempted from the mitigation requirements included in this Chapter.
-Oak resources impacts for initial Defensible Space establishment for new development are not exempt from the mitigation requirements included in this Chapter.
+Projects or actions occurring on parcels of 1 acre or less allowing a single-family residence by right, legally created prior to October 24, 2017, and that cannot be further subdivided without a General Plan Amendment or Zone change are exempted from the mitigation requirements included inof this Chapter. - B. Fire Safe Activities.
+Actions taken pursuant to an approved Fire Safe Plan for existing structures, or a Community Wildfire Protection Plan, or in accordance with Defensible Space maintenance requirements for existing structures as identified in California Public Resources Code (PRC) Section 4291 are exempted from the mitigation-permit requirements included in this Chapter.
+Oak resources impacts for initial Defensible Space establishment for new development are not exempt from the mitigation-permit requirements included in this Chapter.

-In addition, fuel modification activities outside of Defensible Space areas that are associated with fuel breaks, corridors, or easements intended to slow or stop wildfire spread, ensure the safety of emergency fire equipment and personnel, allow evacuation of civilians, provide a point of attack or defense for firefighters during a wildland fire, and/or prevent the movement of a wildfire from a structure to the vegetated landscape, where no grading permit or building permit is applicable, are exempted from the mitigation requirements included in this Chapter.
+In addition, fuel modification activities outside of Defensible Space areas that are associated with fuel breaks, corridors, or easements intended to slow or stop wildfire spread, ensure the safety of emergency fire equipment and personnel, allow evacuation of civilians, provide a point of attack or defense for firefighters during a wildland fire, and/or prevent the movement of a wildfire from a structure to the vegetated landscape, where no grading permit or building permit is applicable, are exempted from the mitigation permit requirements included in this Chapter.